-Figure 14.
+Figure 13.
 Connection Settings for Connecting to the Chip

 Use the default values in Connection Settings window and click OK to close it.
 Then click the chip symbol in the corner to bring out read/write command.
 When the connection is functioning, the area will turn green with "read" or "write" indicators.
-See Figure 15.
-The arrow pointing out of the chip means "reading from the chip"; the arrow pointing into the chip means "writing to the chip".
+Please see Figure 14 below.
+The arrow pointing out of the chip means "reading from the chip"; the arrow pointing into the chip means "writing in the chip".